yuertongle/findex-integration/README.md

 For this condition, it's easy to integrate with Findex, just add a link to Findex in your wallet, and put your wallet name in the project.
 The final link will be https://mainnet.findex.one?walletname=example.
 You finish the integration.

 #### If your wallet hasn't realised scatter feature:
-1. You may use directly or strengthen the Component in example/demo-webview.js:
+1. You may use directly or strengthen the Component in the [example](https://github.com/yuertongle/findex-integration/blob/master/for_wallet_integration/demo-webview.js)
 2. Give your wallet name, eos_account logged in the wallet and language as parameters in the url.
 ```javascrip.
 return <WebView onMessage={this.onWebViewMessage}